 Since the time of the ancient Greeks, empirical research had been providing the world with numerous benefits.
 The following are a few of them:

-Despite the many benefits it brings, empirical research is far from being perfect.
+Despite the many benefits it brings, empirical research is far from perfect.
 The following are some of its drawbacks:

 Source: Amrhein et al. (2019)